-According to FPL, it is expected that the net proceeds to be received from the issuance and sale and/or exchange (if there are any net proceeds from an exchange) of the additional longterm debt and equity securities (with the exception of the proceeds of the issuance and sale of any Revenue Bonds or other "private activity bonds" (whether structured as variable rate demand notes or otherwise) or similar securities which will be used for specific purposes) will be added to FPL's general funds and will be used to finance the acquisition or construction of additional electric facilities and equipment, as well as capital improvements to and maintenance of existing facilities; to acquire (by redemption, purchase, exchange or otherwise), or to otherwise satisfy, discharge or defease, any of its outstanding debt securities or equity securities; to repay all or a portion of any maturing long-term debt obligations; to satisfy FPL's obligations under guaranties; to repay all or a portion of short-term bank borrowings, commercial paper and other short-term debt outstanding at the time of such transactions; to acquire an interest in a natural gas reserve projects (as discussed herein) and/or interests in any future gas reserves projects, and/or for other corporate purposes.
+According to FPL, it is expected that the net proceeds to be received from the issuance and sale and/or exchange (if there are any net proceeds from an exchange) of the additional long-term debt and equity securities (with the exception of the proceeds of the issuance and sale of any Revenue Bonds or other "private activity bonds" (whether structured as variable rate demand notes or otherwise) or similar securities which will be used for specific purposes) will be added to FPL's general funds and will be used to finance the acquisition or construction of additional electric facilities and equipment, as well as capital improvements to and maintenance of existing facilities; to acquire (by redemption, purchase, exchange or otherwise), or to otherwise satisfy, discharge or defease, any of its outstanding debt securities or equity securities; to repay all or a portion of any maturing long-term debt obligations; to satisfy FPL's obligations under guaranties; to repay all or a portion of short-term bank borrowings, commercial paper and other short-term debt outstanding at the time of such transactions, and/or for other corporate purposes.
 Proceeds, if any, may be temporarily invested in short-term instruments pending their application to the foregoing purposes.
-During the period 2017-2018, approximately \$703 million of FPL's long-term debt will mature.
+As of June 30, 2017, approximately \$897 million of FPL's long-term debt will mature during the 2018-2019 period.